golikarami/css-page/README.md

-a simple single-page website built with HTML and CSS, focused on clean layout, typography, and visual hierarchy.
+a simple **single-page** website built with HTML and CSS, focused on clean layout, typography, and visual hierarchy.

+---

-✨Features:
+## ✨Features:

 .
 Single-page layout